arpitbbhayani/knowledge-base/hash-table-internals/conflict-resolution-in-hash-tables-with-open-addressing/README.md

 ### Adding a key

-Until we find a free slot in the hash table we keep invoking the probing function with attempts `0`, `1`, `2,`, etc. Once we find an empty slot, we stop and place the key in that slot.
+Until we find a free slot in the hash table, we keep invoking the probing function with attempts `0`, `1`, `2,`, etc. Once we find an empty slot, we stop and place the key in that slot.

 ### Key Lookups

 For looking up a key, we invoke the probing function with attempt `0` and check the slot.
 If the slot holds the key we need, we stop and return the value.
-If not, we continue to probe with attempts `1`, `2`, etc, and continue to hunt.
+If not, we continue to probe with attempts `1`, `2`, etc., and continue to hunt.

 We stop the iteration when